anuragkumar2121/ENVISION-PROJECT/README.md

 **Django** is a Python-based free and open-source web framework that plays a paramount role in the implementation of our web app.
 Along with which, we have used HTML, CSS and Javascript for the design of our webpage.

 # Installation
+This installation is specific to linux systems for other OS it may vary slightly.

-So first we need package manager for python so use followwing command
+So first we need package manager for python so use following command

 ```sudo apt install python3-pip -y```